Is there a specific type of brain that has a drive to create, to innovate, and results in an entrepreneurial spirit?

 ADHD Thinking: Hyperactive vs Driven

 When we think of ADHD hyperactivity we think of physical hyperactivity.
 Hyperactivity can feel a like a physical restlessness, giving you the drive to pursue a goal.

 But ADHD hyperactivity can also be internal, a ‘restlessness of the mind’, a constant churning of information and ideas.

 Could hyperactivity and impulsiveness lead to the positive attributes of Courage (Non-Conformist, Adventurousness, Bravery, Integrity and Persistence) and Physical Energy seen in the study?

 Many people with ADHD describe having many ideas at once, like kernels popping in a popcorn machine, and a love of problem solving.

 A constant tumbling of ideas mixed with creativity results in out of the box solutions, for example a better way of doing a routine task.

-Knowing this new idea has merit, traits of integrity and persistance lead to a desire to follow our instincts, and a non-conformist desire to prove the naysayers wrong.
+Knowing our ideas have merit, traits of integrity and persistance lead to a desire to follow our instincts.
+Our non-conformist (stubborn) desire to prove the naysayers wrong is extra fuel.